0x00002a/cronch/docs/source/readme.rst

 Documentation
 --------------

-You can find full documentation [here](https://0x00002a.github.io/cronch/index.html).
+You can find full documentation `here <https://0x00002a.github.io/cronch/index.html>`_.
 It is a work-in-progress (like the rest) of this library) but it provides some examples and a basic "quick start" section.